heaps12345/madkudu/markdown/careers.md

 > "In God we trust; all others must bring data."
 --Edwards Deming

-At MadKudu we make business decisions based on what the data says - not what “the boss” says.
+At MadKudu we make business decisions based on what the data says - not what "the boss” says.
 We strive to let the best arguments based on the best data win.

 What is the best market?
 What feature should we build next?